Eniimz/AniMangRe/README.md

 # AniMangRe

-AniMangre is the platform designed for creating, reviewing and explore amv's.
+AniMangre is the platform designed for posting, reviewing and explore amv's.

 This application is specifically designed for the amv editing communnity , through this i was able further my knowledge and skills in full-stack web development.